Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

 ### The Range Function

-The _range()_ function is used to loop through a set of code a certain number of times.
-The _range(start,end, step)_ takes three parameters: starting, ending and increment.
+The _range()_ function is used list of numbers.
+The _range(start, end, step)_ takes three parameters: starting, ending and increment.
 By default it starts from 0 and the increment is 1.
 The range sequence needs at least 1 argument (end).
 Creating sequences using range

 ```py